 That I suspect that someone in my family isn’t using their towels at least twice like I’ve asked?

-That I bought ANOTHER tube of overpriced lip gloss which I didn’t really NEED but I was bored and plus, this might finally be the shade that really makes me look super awesome?
+That I bought ANOTHER tube of overpriced lip gloss which I didn’t really NEED but it might FINALLY be my perfect shade that makes everything in my life fall right into place?

 Lets talk about food, want to?
 I’m much better at that.

 As usual, I bought way too many Girl Scout cookies.
 Mostly Thin Mints.
 So…I decided to make truffles with them.

 - 9 oz Thin Mints (or Keebler Grasshopper cookies)